mailboxer/mailboxer/README.md

 ## I need a GUI!

-If you need a GUI you should take a look a this links:
+If you need a GUI you should take a look a these links:

 * The [rails-messaging](https://github.com/frodefi/rails-messaging) project.
 * The wiki page [GUI Example on a real application](https://github.com/ging/mailboxer/wiki/GUI-Example-on-a-real-application).